lucasperretdev/freeCodeCamp_data-analysis-with-Python/README.md

 It includes 5 projects :
 * [Mean - Variance - Standard Deviation](https://github.com/lucasperretdev/freeCodeCamp_data-analysis-with-Python/tree/main/project_standard-deviation) to get familiar with Numpy methods and data structures.
 * [Demographic Data Analyser](https://github.com/lucasperretdev/freeCodeCamp_data-analysis-with-Python/tree/main/demographic-data-analyzer) to develop habits with importing csv and using Pandas
+* [Medical data analyser](https://github.com/lucasperretdev/freeCodeCamp_data-analysis-with-Python/tree/main/medical-data-analyzer) to use in matplotlib, seaborn, and pandas in concrete situation with data cleaning and data visualisation tasks.

 ## What I learned through these projects :
 * I developed habits manipulating numpy and pandas library